 - What are public health experts, data scientists, and journalists doing to make sense of those complications?

 - Where did the country’s public health system go wrong, and how can I help?

 Articles are supplemented with a growing body of resources on COVID-19 data geared towards reporters and other communicators.

 Since this project started in July, we have featured at least one COVID-19 data source in the newsletter each week.
 Check out the full list of sources here.
 We also maintain detailed annotations on data sources for COVID-19 vaccinations and cases in K-12 schools in the U.S. More resources are under development.

 Become a member of the COVID-19 Data Dispatch: connect with a community of data nerds and keep the publication accessible for all readers.

 The readers of this newsletter include data journalists, science communicators, educators, and many other concerned citizens working to keep their communities safe.
-Our new membership program invites readers to share news, resources, and advice in an exclusive Slack server.
+Our membership program invites readers to share news, resources, and advice in an exclusive Slack server.
 Members will also get access to data tipsheets, cleaned datasets, visualizations, and other resources.

 The support of members will help keep this publication free for all readers as the pandemic continues to rage across the U.S. For more details on our costs, see this page.

 Betsy Ladyzhets has been immersed in the COVID-19 data world since March 2020.
 She’s currently an independent data journalist on the science and health beat, open for freelance work in addition to her efforts as founder and EIC of the COVID-19 Data Dispatch.